Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 6. How do smell and taste  function ?
 7. What are skin senses and how do they relate to pain ?
 8. What principles underlie our organization of visual world and allow us to make sense of it ?
-9. How are we able to percieve 3D world when our retina can only sense 2D information ?
+9. How are we able to perceive 3D world when our retina can only sense 2D information ?
 10. What clues do visual illusions give us about our understanding of general visual mechanism >
 11. Difference between Sensation and Perception ?
 12. How do we differenciate one person from another in context of sensation and perception ?